bgrand-ch/nativescript-build-release/README.md

 ### Installation

-Run the following command in Terminal to download the files from this directory.
+In Terminal, run the following command to download the files from this directory.

 ```shell
 git clone https://github.com/elvticc/nativescript-build-release